If you are reading this, it means you are interested in organizing your own Django Girls event. That's awesome!

 We will create a website and e-mail account in our domain and you can start!

 It is very important for us to know about all events that use the Django Girls name.
-Please make sure not to use it, unless you contacted us.
+Please make sure not to use it, unless you have contacted us for permission.

 Learn what it takes to organize a Django Girls event.